armory/docs/content/en/docs/armory-admin/api-endpoint.md

             sslCertificatePassphrase: abc # Your passphrase
 ```

-Create a new Kubernetes secret having the above files.
-Here we assume that Spinnaker is installed in the `spinnaker` namespace, and you are in the folder where `deck.crt` and `deck.key` are located:
+Create a new Kubernetes secret containing the files.
+The following example assumes that Spinnaker is installed in the `spinnaker` namespace, and you are in the folder where `deck.crt` and `deck.key` are located:

 ```bash
 kubectl -n spinnaker create secret generic spin-deck-secrets --from-file=deck.crt --from-file=deck.key